 So I am trying to learn to leave the details of my life to God to work out step by step according to His plan, not only for my future, but also for my today.

 Join Mary Lowman, Director of Women’s Ministry, every weekday morning as we come together to pray for our church, our families, and ourselves.
 You’ll be able to listen to and pray with your sisters in Christ.

 Real Talk for Women is a place where you can connect and grow in your faith in a safe space.
-On the second Friday of each month we’ll spend time together learning how to honor God when navigating today’s popular culture topics and temptations.
+Once each quarter we’ll spend an evening together learning how to honor God when navigating today’s popular culture topics and temptations.

 Our next Real Talk is scheduled for March.
 We’ll have a specific date shortly, and more details as we get closer.